DevExpress/testcafe/docs/articles/documentation/reference/testcafe-api/runner/run.md

 ## Cancel Test Tasks

-You can cancel a promise returned by 'runner.run' to stop an individual test task:
+To stop an individual test task, cancel a promise returned by `runner.run`:

 ```js
 const taskPromise = runner